Curriculum & Concentrations

 - Functions, Management, and Business Environment courses cover basic business functions (finance, marketing, and operations); management (decisions, people, and strategy); as well as the business environment in which firms operate.

-- Leadership training is so critical, it's the only required class.
-All students must take Leadership Effectiveness and Development (LEAD), where they'll work on key management skills such as negotiation, team-building, and giving feedback.
+- Leadership training is so critical, it is the only required class.
+All students must take Leadership Effectiveness and Development (LEAD), where they will work on key management skills such as negotiation, team-building, and giving feedback.

 Overview of Program

 The Full-Time MBA Program consists of 20 classes plus Leadership Effectiveness and Development (LEAD).
 Courses are distributed as follows.

 ||Accounting & Financial Analysis I; Accounting & Financial Analysis II; Financial Statement Analysis